WORCA’s Trail Management History

 While our unique, rugged Pacific Northwest landscape makes for challenging trail construction, Whistler’s trail builders have learned the techniques necessary to build with rock, root, wood and up to 40cm of organics.
 Whistler’s style of trail construction has always been more technical, thus average riding speed is slower than mountain bike trails in other, more arid areas due to challenging features such as bridges, rocks, roots and other obstacles.

 In 2006 Whistler hosted the International Mountain Bike Association’s (IMBA) annual conference, during which WORCA representatives played host and tour guide to attendees and showcased our model of adopting the Whistler and IMBA trail standards and adapted them to better suit our local environment and building constraints.
 The last decade has seen rapid and continual trail improvement, with hundreds of volunteers working hard to maintain one of the best trail systems in the world.

-WORCA has come a long way over its nearly 29 year history.
+WORCA has come a long way over its 30 year history.
 With careful planning and teamwork between local governments, community groups and land stakeholders, we have established and managed a legendary trail network that has become an integral part of our local economy and more important, our identity.
 WORCA looks forward to the opportunity to sit down with BC Parks and look for opportunities to help improve the trail network in the Spearhead area, providing knowledge and experience gained through 25 years of progressive trail maintenance and management; and forming a new partnership with the goal of maintaining and developing sustainable and safe trail resources for both hikers and mountain bikers for years to come.